Louis XIV: Relations with the Dutch

-The French were still forced to retreat from most of the Dutch Republic; something that deeply shocked Louis and he retreated to St Germain for while, where no one, except a few intimates, were allowed to disturb him.
+The French were nevertheless forced to retreat from most of the Dutch Republic, which deeply shocked Louis; he retreated to St Germain for a time, where no one, except a few intimates, was allowed to disturb him.
 French military advantages allowed them however to hold their ground in Alsace and the Spanish Netherlands while retaking Franche-Comté.
 By 1678, mutual exhaustion led to the Treaty of Nijmegen, which was generally settled in France's favour and allowed Louis to intervene in the Scanian War.
-Despite military defeat, his ally Sweden regained much of what they had lost under the 1679 treaties of Saint-Germain-en-Laye, Fontainebleau and Lund imposed on Denmark–Norway and Brandenburg.
-Yet Louis' first two goals, the destruction of the Dutch Republic and the conquest of the Spanish Netherlands, had failed.
+Despite the military defeat, his ally Sweden regained much of what it had lost under the 1679 treaties of Saint-Germain-en-Laye, Fontainebleau and Lund imposed on Denmark–Norway and Brandenburg.
+Yet Louis's two primary goals, the destruction of the Dutch Republic and the conquest of the Spanish Netherlands, had failed.

 Louis was at the height of his power, but at the cost of uniting his opponents; this increased as he continued his expansion.
 In 1679, he dismissed his foreign minister Simon Arnauld, marquis de Pomponne, because he was seen as having compromised too much with the allies.
 Louis maintained the strength of his army, but in his next series of territorial claims avoided using military force alone.
 Rather, he combined it with legal pretexts in his efforts to augment the boundaries of his kingdom.
 Contemporary treaties were intentionally phrased ambiguously.
 Louis established the Chambers of Reunion to determine the full extent of his rights and obligations under those treaties.